alxn0/zet/docs/23/README.md

-# Cophenetic distances, cophenetic correlations and sheppard-like diagram
+# Cophenetic distances and correlations

 ## Distance
 In clustering, the cophenetic distance is the *distance treshold* at which two objects while be fused in a same cluster.